History of the Baltimore County Police Department

 New stations were built in Pikesville, Halethorpe, Dundalk, Essex, and Fullerton.

-A new Baltimore County Police Headquarters was built on Washington Ave. in Towson.
+A new Baltimore County Police Headquarters was built on Washington Avenue in Towson.
 The Bureau of Identification was established.
 Its main purpose was to classify fingerprints and photographs and to serve as an aid in solving crime.

 Catonsville Station was built.